xiegeo/modbusone/README.md

 # ModbusOne [![GoDoc](https://godoc.org/github.com/xiegeo/modbusone?status.svg)](https://godoc.org/github.com/xiegeo/modbusone)
-A modbus library for Go, with unified client and server APIs.
+A Modbus library for Go, with unified client and server APIs.
 One implementation to rule them all.

 For usage examples, see examples/memory and handler2serial_test.go

 ## Why

-There exists modbus libraries for Go, such as goburrow/modbus and flosse/go-modbus.
+There exists Modbus libraries for Go, such as goburrow/modbus and flosse/go-modbus.
 But they do not include any server APIs.
 Even if server function is implemented, user code will have to be written separately to support running both as client and server.

 In my use case, client/server should be interchangeable.
 User code should worry about how to handle the translation of MODBUS data model to application logic.
 The only difference is the client also initiate requests.